elena19m/cloud-courses/website/docs/common/helm/_packaging.md

               protocol: TCP
 ```

-To enable pulling images from our registry, we need to configure a Kubernetes secrete that enables authentication to the registry.
+To enable pulling images from our registry, we need to configure a Kubernetes secret that enables authentication to the registry.
 We will create in the `templates` folder a file named `secret.yaml`:

 ```yaml